 People with lived experience used these words to describe their experience of sharing gambling and gaming problems with health professionals who were subsequently unable to meet their needs.
 Stigma is also a major barrier to seeking help.

 This training seeks to provide a greater appreciation of these key issues, to influence the hearts and minds of professionals, who may have a powerful role in facilitating positive engagement with service.

-Available to all health professionals who work with children and young people (under the age of 25) in the Greater London area.
-Following extensive evaluation, the vision is to roll out the programme more widely.
+Available to all health professionals who work with children and young people (under the age of 25).

 We aim to train health professionals who are limited in time, potentially restricted in role and who may not ‘treat’ these issues directly, but who are able to engage and ‘hold the hand’ of the young person into getting the help they might need.